-DECISION: In consultation with Tennis Australia or its relevant Member Association, a tournament severely affected by weather delays can change court surfaces if they believe it will help the tournament to finish on time.
+DECISION: A tournament severely affected by weather delays can change court surfaces if they believe it will help the tournament to finish on time.
+Once this decision is taken, the Referee must inform the relevant Member Association or Tennis Australia.
 This also applies to moving matches indoors when facilities allow.
 But the event should resume on the originally advertised surface if and when they again become available at the discretion of the Referee.

-7.2 Court Equipment
+3.2 Court Equipment

-Tournaments Committees and the Tournament Director in consultation with the Referee must ensure that all tournament venues are satisfactory and safe for match play.
-The following is required;
+Tournament Committees and the Tournament Director in consultation with the Referee must ensure that all tournament venues are satisfactory and safe for match play.

+The following is required:

-- Nets in good order and able to be easily adjusted; - Net straps securely attached to the court surface; - Singles sticks; - Athlete seating; - Scoreboards (highly recommended) - Suitable and safe umpires chairs (seat of the umpires chair 6-8 ft. above the court surface); - Safe and effective fencing; - Safe and playable court surface; - Appropriately padded light poles where necessary; and - Squeegees in good condition and supply - Two-Way radios in good condition and supply (recommended) - Umbrella's or shade structure for athletes on court (recommended)
+- Nets in good order and able to be easily adjusted; - Net straps securely attached to the court surface; - Singles sticks; - Athlete seating;

+- Suitable and safe umpires chairs (seat of the umpires chair 6-8 ft. above the court surface);

+- Safe and effective fencing;

+- Safe and playable court surface;

+- Appropriately padded light poles where necessary; and

+- Squeegees in good condition and supply